 Berlin-based, senior service and experience designer.
 Through service design methods and systems approach, I help organizations understand their customers and improve internal operational efficiency.
 Apart from that, I coach individuals on design methods and thinking.

 My background is in interface design, software development, and project management.
 My career started around 1992 when I designed and developed an organizer software application that ran on MS-DOS.
 In the years that followed, I explored multiple fields, from visual design to managing projects to service design.
 Today, I work at Contentful where I focus on end-to-end customer experience, facilitate collaboration, nurture cross-departmental alignment and coach designers and non-designers.
 Prior to joining Contentful, I ran a service design consultancy together with my wife, where we delivered projects for worldwide clients.

 As a design pluralist, I feel comfortable working between and across boundaries, categories, and fields.
 While I used to base most of my work on user-centered design framework, now I think beyond it and follow multiple design practices.
 My interests span HCD, speculative design, phenomenology, systems thinking, and more.
 I am experienced in strategy, research, design synthesis, group ideation, coaching, mentoring, as well as building, growing and nurturing design capabilities inside organizations.

-Besides day to day work, I am trying to be active in the community as much as I can (with three kids that's kinda challenging).
+Besides day to day work, I am trying to be active in the community as much as I can (believe me, with three kids that's challenging).
 Nevertheless, I had a great opportunity to contribute to Smashing Book 2 with the chapter on Sketching, Wireframing, and Prototyping.
 I've also written dozens of articles on Smashing Magazine and my own blog.

 The best way to get in touch: